 Even though the acts seem similar, they aren't the same.
 So, not every disability counts as a serious health condition under the FMLA, and not every chronic health condition is an ADA-protected disability.
 Below, we explain how the Family Medical Leave Act defines a serious health condition and discuss what conditions qualify for FMLA leave.

 There are six specific categories of serious health conditions under the FMLA (described below).
 Each involves some form of incapacity—the inability to work or perform other daily activities.

 Unless your disability is incapacitating in some way, it won't qualify you for FMLA leave.
 And that makes sense.
-If you are capable of doing your job and taking care of daily tasks, you won't need time off work because of your disability.
+If you're capable of doing your job and taking care of daily tasks, you won't need time off work because of your disability.

-If you are under the supervision of a health care provider for a condition that makes you unable to work for a long time, or permanently, you have a serious health condition under the FMLA.
+If you're under the supervision of a health care provider for a condition that makes you unable to work for a long time (or permanently), you have a serious health condition under the FMLA.
 This category can include:

-You may take FMLA leave for a chronic serious health condition, like epilepsy, diabetes, depression, or asthma.
+You may take FMLA leave for a chronic serious health condition like epilepsy, diabetes, depression, or asthma.
 This category is intended to include conditions that are long-term and may wax and wane, causing episodes of incapacity or disability.

 You have a serious health condition under the FMLA if you need time off for multiple treatments for: